Greenslopes

 The level of residential development activity in Greenslopes was found to be higher than 90% of real estate markets across the country

-Greenslopes averaged approximately 77 new dwelling approvals annually.
-Development approval data is produced by the Australian Bureau of Statistics on a financial year basis, showing 386 dwellings approved over the past five financial years from FY-21 to FY-25, with one approval so far in FY-26.
-On average, each dwelling has resulted in approximately 2.6 new residents per year over these five years, indicating healthy demand that supports property values.
-New homes are being built at an average expected construction cost of $815,000, reflecting a focus on the premium segment with upmarket properties.
+Greenslopes averaged approximately 77 new dwelling approvals annually over the past five financial years, totalling 386 homes.
+As of FY26, 92 approvals have been recorded.
+On average, each dwelling has accommodated around 2.6 new residents per year between FY21 and FY25, indicating strong demand that supports property values.
+The average construction cost value for new dwellings is approximately $523,000, reflecting a focus on the premium segment with upmarket properties.

-This financial year has seen $76.2 million in commercial approvals, demonstrating high levels of local commercial activity compared to Greater Brisbane.
-Greenslopes maintains similar development levels per person when measured against Greater Brisbane, indicating market balance consistent with the broader area.
-New development consists of 9.0% detached houses and 91.0% attached dwellings, marking a significant shift from existing housing patterns which are currently 40.0% houses.
-This trend towards denser development provides accessible entry options appealing to downsizers, investors, and entry-level buyers.
-The location has approximately 403 people per dwelling approval, reflecting an established area.
+This financial year has seen $76.2 million in commercial approvals, demonstrating high levels of local commercial activity.
+Compared to Greater Brisbane, Greenslopes maintains similar development levels per person, consistent with the broader area's market balance.
+The current new development composition is 9.0% detached houses and 91.0% attached dwellings, marking a significant shift from existing housing patterns (currently 40.0% houses), likely due to diminishing developable land availability and evolving lifestyle preferences.
+Greenslopes has approximately 403 people per dwelling approval, reflecting an established area.
+Future projections indicate that Greenslopes will add around 4,759 residents by 2041.

 Frequently Asked Questions - Development